lynerlwl/DeepSpray-UNet/README.md

 ## Run on Google Colab

 For Training and Testing only.
 Data Preparation should be done locally.
 Upload this folder to your Google Drive, then open "main.ipynb" from Google Colab.

+## Note

+1. Inference can be run using GPU with 4GB vram (GTX 1650).
+2. In case of CUDA running out of memory during inference, try to clear NVIDIA cache.